 With Sweetened Condensed Milk: The combination of warm, crispy Bánh Mì with sweetened condensed milk might sound weird, but it’s amazing.

-With Egg Cream: Enjoy toasted Bánh Mì with a rich egg yolk cream (similar to the one in Vietnamese egg coffee).
+With Egg Cream: Enjoy toasted Bánh Mì with a rich egg yolk cream (similar to Vietnamese egg coffee).

 With Soup & Stew: Bánh Mì is a fantastic partner for Vietnamese soups and stews such as Bò Kho (Vietnamese Beef Stew), Cà Ri Gà (Chicken Curry), Lagu Gà (Vietnamese Chicken Ragu), and Phá Lấu (Cow Intestine Stew).